On reduced Arakelov divisors of real quadratic fields: -reduced Arakelov divisors

-The second condition is equivalent to saying that there exists a metric $u$ such that with respect to this metric, the vector $1$ scaled by the scalar $C$ is the shortest vector in the lattice $I$.
+The second condition of Definition \ref{def:1} is equivalent to saying that there exists a metric $u$ such that with respect to this metric, the vector $1$ scaled by the scalar $C$ is a shortest vector in the lattice $I$.